jia-xinyu/jia-xinyu.github.io/_projects/9_project.md

     Robotic arms.
 </div>

 We design several sizes of grippers for different scenerios.
-Their fingers are underactuated and assembled with **tactile sensors**.
+The fingers are underactuated and assembled with **tactile sensors**.
 For more information, please refer to my colleague Haotian Guo's [paper](https://ieeexplore.ieee.org/document/9793603).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">